Score This Insta-Famous Jenni Kayne Cardigan With Our Exclusive Promo Code

 The Hype: 4.6 out of 5 stars and 17 reviews on jennikayne.com

-What Customers Are Saying: "This is my favorite layer.
+What Customers Are Saying: "This is my favourite layer.
 I have been living in the cashmere version and was thrilled it came out in cotton."

 The Hype: 4.6 out of 5 stars and 17 reviews on jennikayne.com

-What Customers Are Saying: "This is my favorite layer.
+What Customers Are Saying: "This is my favourite layer.
 I have been living in the cashmere version and was thrilled it came out in cotton."

 Advertisement